 No matter how much you and your best friend want to strangle each other and how much a roadtrip will test and push the limits of your friendship, I assure you it will be one of the best things you will ever do.

-So what are you waiting for… grab your bestie, book a Jucy Rental and try not to kill each other (which is a lot easier now that you got through this list!)
+So what are you waiting for… grab your bestie, jump in a car and try not to kill each other (which is a lot easier now that you got through this list!)

 Thanks to JUCY for helping me make this roadtrip possible.
 Find out more at www.jucyworld.com and follow them on social media @jucyworld.